Table of Contents

 Wes Brown, Head of Operations at Black Claw LLC

 Real-time access to data across the supply chain is beneficial for real-time inventory management.
 This gives you the most current information about inventory levels along with other details, such as warehouse receiving and production time lines.

-With access to the right supply chain data, you’re given the insight needed to to effectively optimize stock availability, maintain the right amount of buffer inventory, and know exactly what items need to be repurchased and when to meet to future demand.
+With access to the right supply chain data, you’re given the insight needed to effectively optimize stock availability, maintain the right amount of buffer inventory, and know exactly what items need to be repurchased and when to meet future demand.